coderafting/humane-time/README.md

                                    :separator ", "}})
 => "World War 1 started about 105 years ago, was fought for about 4 years, and ended about 101 years ago"
 ```
-Please see an example of its usage on [WhenInHistory](https://wheninhistory.com).

 More on this in the **Premise** and **Usage** sections below.